microsoft/api-guidelines/graph/GuidelinesGraph.md

 The facet and flat bag approaches often require nullable properties, so it is important to still use non-nullable properties where appropriate.
 Since inheritance can often remove the use of nullable properties completely, it is also important to know when nullable properties are necessary.
-See [Nullable properties](./nullable.md) for more details.
+See [Nullable properties](./articles/nullable.md) for more details.

 ### Query support

-Microsoft Graph APIs should support basic query options in conformance with OData specifications and [Microsoft REST API Guidelines for error condition responses](https://github.com/microsoft/api-guidelines/blob/vNext/Guidelines.md#7102-error-condition-responses).
+Microsoft Graph APIs returning collections of resources should support basic query options in conformance with [OData specifications](http://docs.oasis-open.org/odata/odata/v4.01/odata-v4.01-part2-url-conventions.html#sec_PassingQueryOptionsintheRequestBody) and [Microsoft REST API Guidelines](Guidelines-deprecated.md#9-collections).

 |Requirements                                                                                        |
 |----------------------------------------------------------------------------------------------------|